TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 Seizures can be influenced not only by internal factors but also by external ones, such as light or sounds.
 Seizures triggered by light, sounds, and even reading are called _reflex seizures_.
 When there are many such seizures, a person has _reflex epilepsy (RE)_.

 Reflex epilepsy comes in several types.
 I am going to focus only on _photosensitive epilepsy (PSE)_.
 It's triggered by intense flickering light or movement.
 [PSE occurs in 3–5% of all people with epilepsy](https://www.epilepsy.com/what-is-epilepsy/seizure-triggers/photosensitivity/).
-The condition manifest between the ages of 7 and 19, but people can experience it in their adult life as well.
+The condition manifest between the ages of seven (7) and nineteen (19), but people can experience it in their adult life as well.

 Content that flashes, flickers, or blinks can lead to an epileptic seizure.
 These triggers seriously increase electrical activity in neurons.